Christian nationalism: Russia

+In the 1990s, Ilya Lazarenko led the Front of National Revolutionary Action that according to their self-stated purpose supported "Orthodox national idea", primacy of Orthodoxy and "Great National-Socialist Russian Empire".

+Arguably the most striking racist community in virtual Russia is that of the Russian Orthodox Church, which has attracted numerous individuals whose spirituality is intertwined with ethnic pride and a deep resentment of Western civilization, viewed as a vehicle of Jewish influence.
+Even this is insufficient for the most radical Orthodox Russian nationalists, who are members of the ROCOR or True Orthodox Church or Old Believers, due to viewing Moscow Patriarchate as subverted due to its ecumenism, ties with the KGB and due to the church recently opening dialogue with Jewish communities.

 The Russian Imperial Movement is a prominent neo-Nazi Christian nationalist group that trains militants all over Europe and has recruited thousands of fighters for its paramilitary group, the Imperial Legion, which is participating in the invasion of Ukraine.
 The group also works with the Atomwaffen Division in order to network with and recruit extremists from the United States.

 Alexander Barkashov was a parishioner of the Russian True Orthodox Church (RTOC), and the first cells of the neo-Nazi Russian National Unity (RNU) were formed as brotherhoods and communities of the RTOC.
 RNU is closely linked to the Russian Orthodox Army responsible for sectarian violence and antisemitic attacks in Donbass.
 The extreme nationalist Russian Catacomb Church of True Orthodox Christians has canonized Russian nationalists Konstantin Voskoboinik and Bronislav Kaminski as martyrs for their anti-communist stance which caused controversy due to their collaboration with the Nazis.

+In September 2025 in St. Petersburg, multiple international far-right groups founded the International Sovereigntist League (ISL) Paladins.
+The groups were described as "white" and "Christian nationalist".
+Its self-stated mission is to defend “white Christian values” and according to them “White Christians cannot coexist with non-whites.”
+The organization is named after the SS-Obersturmbannführer Otto Skorzeny's group of the same name.
+The event was preceded and followed by a procession led by Patriarch Kirill.

 Serbia

 Serbian Action is a prominent neo-Nazi Christian nationalist group in Serbia.
 The group adheres to the ideology of the fascist ZBOR and the Serbian Nazi collaborators Milan Nedic and Dimitrije Ljotić and Bishop Nikolaj Velimirović, an early supporter of Adolf Hitler.
 They also organize annual memorial events and marches for them.
 Serbian Action is also proponent of the ideology of accelerationism and supports overthrowing the government in favor of Orthodox monarchy.
 Serbian Action is also affiliated with the neo-Nazi monarchist Russian Imperial Movement, Golden Dawn and the Iron March network that has been described as "terroristic".